firepear/ladderback/README.md

 A Completer is an `input` field, with history, which autocompletes from local history after a debounce interval.
-There is no provision for live, networked fetching of completions, though you can generate a list via any mechanism you like then use it to pre-populate widget history during the constructor call.
+There is no provision for live, networked fetching of completions, though you can generate a list via any mechanism you like and pre-populate widget history with it during the constructor call.

 ```
 // instantiate a ladderback Complete widget with no history and all defaults